covid-19-impact-lab/liss-questionnaires/docs/source/wave-5/english/w5e-job_before.rst

 :raw-html:`&larr;` :ref:`w5e-change_unempl` | :ref:`w5e-beliefs1` :raw-html:`&rarr;`

-*Routing to the question depends on answer in:* :ref:`w5e-EmploymentStatus and leeftijd`
+*Routing to the question depends on answer in:* :ref:`w5e-EmploymentStatus`

 Have you ever had a job?